Please also see my All-Time World Cup Team Index.

 Started with Torino.
 He was once the world's most expensive footballer, when he moved from Torino to AC Milan for £13 million in 1992.
 In 1993, he had a serious car accident in which he never regained his former form after recovery.
 He was capped 13 times.

 Born in Belgium of Italian background. he made his name with Anderlecht.
 He also played in both France and Italy.
 He appeared for Belgium in the World Cups of 1986, 1990, 1994, and 1998, playing sixteen games.
 He was a star at the WC Finals in 1986 and 1990, where he scored one of the best goals of the tournament in 1990.

 He was the best player in the world during the 1940's.
-His club team Torino was considered one of the best ever in Italy.
+He was the captain and symbol of the "Grande Torino", the team recognised as one of the strongest in the world during the second half of the 1940s, with whom Mazzola won five Serie A championships.
 His career, however, was limited by the War.
 He never played in the World Cup.
 His life was cut short by the Superga Air Disaster in 1949.
 He was Sandro's father.

 |Valentine Mazzola with his son Sandro|